It is a way to automatically detect periodicities.

 The Periodicity Transform searches for the best periodic characterization of the length N signal x.
 The underlying technique is to project x onto some periodic subspace Sp.
 This periodicity is then removed from x leaving the residual r stripped of its p-periodicities.
 Both the projection x and the residual r may contain other periodicities, and so may be decomposed into other q-periodic components by further projection onto Sq.
 The trick in designing a useful algorithm is to provide a sensible criterion for choosing the order in which the successive p's and q's are chosen.
 The intended goal of the decomposition, the amount of computational resources available, and the measure of "goodness-of-fit" all influence the algorithm.
 Our paper discusses four ways to mind our p's and q's.

 (1) The "small to large" algorithm assumes a threshold T and calculates the projections onto Sp beginning with p=1 and progressing through p=N/2.
 Whenever the projection contains at least T percent of the energy in x, then the corresponding projection is chosen as a basis element.

 (2) The "M-best" algorithm maintains a list of the M best periodicities and the corresponding basis elements.
 When a new (sub)periodicity is detected that removes more power from the signal than one currently on the list, the new one replaces the old, and the algorithm iterates.

 (3) The "best-correlation" algorithm projects x onto all the periodic basis elements, essentially measuring the correlation between x and the individual periodic basis elements.
 The p with the largest (in absolute value) correlation is then used for the projection.

 (4) The "best-frequency" algorithm determines p by Fourier methods and then projects onto Sp.

-MATLAB and Mathematica routines to calculate all of these variations are available by clicking here.
+MATLAB, Mathematica, and python routines to calculate all of these variations are available by clicking here.

 For more details, see our paper: